 No specific unit of measurement will apply to the lump sum item of "Removal of Structure and Obstruction".
-Traffic signs to be adjusted or moved and 3-rail wood fence removal/reconstruction shall be considered incidental to this bid item.
-The existing 3-rail wood fence materials shall be carefully removed, stockpiled and reconstructed to the original fence location after construction.
+Traffic signs to be adjusted or moved shall be considered incidental to this bid item.
+All signs shall remain the property of Lewis County.